 I have been asked one question more than any other in the past 12 years and that is: “What made you start a holiday lodge in The Gambia?”.
 So here goes, The Footsteps Story…

-In 1999 I was working as a Finance Consultant with BarclaysWealth.
-It was October and, as usual in England for that time of year, cold and wet so it was not too unusual that I was looking for warm and cheap holiday destination.
+In 1999, I was working as a Finance Consultant with BarclaysWealth.
+It was October and, as usual in England for that time of year, cold and wet.
+Not too unusual that I was looking for a warm and cheap holiday destination.

-At some point during that 2 weeks I began to question how I could fly 3,000 miles each way, get transferred to my hotel then stay there with breakfast provided for 2 weeks on £350???
 It seemed too good to be true (and we all know when something seems too good to be true it usually is, right?).
 The staff at the hotel explained to me their wage structure and how they were paid.
 It turned out that basically most of them were working for £1,00 per day and honestly that was just not enough to feed the family, let alone pay for schooling, clothes and medical care if anyone was sick.
 This made me feel terrible.
-A light went on in my head and I knew straight away how I had bought my holiday in the sun so cheaply.
-Honestly it spoiled my vacation but I said to my family before leaving that I would do something about it.
+A light went on and I knew straight away how I had bought my holiday in the sun so cheaply.
+Honestly, it spoiled my vacation but I swore before leaving that I would do something about it.